Sylvia Plath: Letters, Words and Fragments

 Join the conversation on Social Media, the conference twitter is: @plathconference and the Facebook event can be found here: facebook.com/events/738149256344050

-Please use the conference hashtag #sylviaplath2017 and mention @ulsterarts to get the word out and follow Ulster University Faculty of Arts on facebook to keep up with our other events and various goings on.
+Please use the conference hashtag #sylviaplath2017 and mention @ulsterarts to get the word out and follow Ulster University Faculty of Arts, Humanities and Social Sciences on Facebook to keep up with our other events and various goings on.